UWC2-PYTHON/ProgrammingInPython/source/modules/DictsAndSets.rst

 ``setdefault(key[, default])``

-gets the value if it's there, sets it to the specified default if it's not.
+This gets the value if it's there or sets it to the specified default if it's not.
 Returns the value in either case.

 .. code-block:: ipython